OUR GOAL IS TO PROVIDE A FAIR AND

 Compare that to the cost of buying any of the improved properties listed on this site, and you will be surprised what a good investment an improved property is!
 In 2015, a two-acre property with a two bedroom, one bath house sold in Hill Unit 3 for about $60,000.
 It was a fixer-upper to be sure, but it had a sound foundation, roof and walls, electricity, vaulted ceilings, an operable well and septic system, a detached one car garage, a nice size shop building, and even a propane tank!
 Best of all, buildings qualify for bank financing, where raw land and the cost of building generally does not.
 So, if you're on a tight budget, or have never actually built a house before, you may want to think twice about buying raw land when improved land is available.

 NEXT STEPSSo, here you go.
 These are the homes and available properties that we know of in Cal Pines that need loving owners.
-The Land Trust does not receive a commission for any sales, just a modest fee for the listing on this site to help us pay for advertise this site in other locations, and to further our work improving and preserving the wild beauty of California Pines.
+The Land Trust does not receive a commission for any sales, just a modest fee for advertising the property on this site.
+These funds are used to advertise this site in other locations, and to further our work improving and preserving the wild beauty of California Pines.

-If you are interested in any of the listings, email or call the contact person listed.
+If you are interested in any of the properties and homes shown on this site, email or call the contact person listed.
 If you want to list a property, follow the instructions shown in the column on the left.
 If you have a problem getting hold of a seller, please let us know via the CONTACT FORM.

 Finally, if you like what we are doing, consider making a tax-deductible donation to the Land Trust using the PayPal button provided on the right.
 Your donation will go back into the community via programs and projects that help keep California Pines a great place to live!